Tuition and Fees

 Students are contractually liable for tuition unless they take official action during the tuition cancellation period to drop classes.

-Students who officially drop fifteen-week classes after the second week of classes (for the Fall and Winter terms) are not entitled to any tuition cancellation; however, classes dropped prior to the conclusion of the fourth week of classes do not appear on the students’ academic record.
+Students who officially withdraw from fifteen-week classes after the second week of classes (for the Fall and Winter terms) are not entitled to any tuition cancellation.

 The tuition cancellation schedule shown below applies to courses that start in accordance with the Official University Academic Calendar.
 The tuition cancellation schedule for courses with specially approved starting dates is dependent upon the starting date of the course.
 Questions about the tuition cancellation schedule should be referred to the University Registrar.